Moravian Wallachia: Early modern period

 The Vlachs in eastern Moravia rose up during the Thirty Years' War (1618–48).
 They fought successfully against Habsburg rule in 1620–23, and were initially supported by rebellious Protestant Hungarians.
 Having had all of Moravia east of the Morava river under their control by 1621, the Vlachs were defeated in 1623, after which a series of public executions took place.
 They renewed attacks in late 1623, and notably defeated a Polish contingent in March 1624.
 In 1625–30 Habsburg and Danish armies repeatedly crossed Moravia.
 The Vlachs joined the Danes, and later, the Swedes.
 After the Danish retreat in 1627, and Swedish retreat in 1643, the Habsburgs finally defeated the Vlachs in 1644.

 Modern period

-From at least the mid-18th century the populace of Moravian Wallachia described itself as Wallachian.
+Since at least the mid-18th century the population of Moravian Wallachia described itself as Wallachian.
 At that time, in German, the community was known as die Wallachey.
 Daniel Sloboda replaced the term Ualachy (Vlahi) with Ualassko (Valasko), and defined the Moravian Wallach as a shepherd, and stressed that the term had nothing to do with Romanians.
 He noted that the speech was of elements of Polish and East Slavic dialects.

 In 1866, Hyde Clarke reported that the Moravians viewed the Moravian Vlachs (Wallachians) as an "alien race", but Slavic-speaking.
 They had characteristic habits and dress.